← All articles

 None of this matters if you can't tell whether it's working.
 Track at minimum:

-- Repeat guest rate — what percentage of bookings come from guests who've stayed before
+• Repeat guest rate, meaning what percentage of bookings come from guests who've stayed before

-The compounding value of direct bookings isn't just the fee savings.
+The compounding value of direct bookings goes beyond the fee savings.
 A guest who has booked with you directly is more likely to leave a review, more likely to refer friends, and more likely to rebook without comparing you to twelve competitors on a search results page.
 That relationship, built over time, is the real asset.

 Get Pomello early